carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 has definitely taught me a lot about that.
 Parsec makes it dead easy to make your AST, by the way.
-- There's a lot of very subtle decision making that comes when designing your own language, but it has huge reprecussion later.
+- There's a lot of very subtle decision making that comes when designing your own language, but it has a huge repercussion later.

 Perhaps the best summary of how I feel about it is expressed in this tweet by Josh Stella